cerndb/spark-dashboard/README.md

 - More details on how this works and alternative configurations at [Spark Dashboard](https://github.com/LucaCanali/Miscellaneous/tree/master/Spark_Dashboard)
 - The dashboard can be used when running Spark on a cluster (Kubernetes, YARN, Standalone, Mesos) or in local mode.
   When using Spark in local mode, please use Spark version 3.1 or higher, see [SPARK-31711](https://issues.apache.org/jira/browse/SPARK-31711)
+- The configuration in the example below is done using `spark.metrics.conf...` parameters, as an alternative you can choose to configure the metrics system using the configuration file `$SPARK_HOME/conf/metrics.properties file`

 **Example** Spark configuration parameters: